You are here

 Our major accomplishments:

-- Municipal bylaws & legislation.
+• Influencing legislation.
 As a result of our campaigns, several communities have prohibited or restricted the use of lethal traps.
-They have switched to humane alternatives.
+We also have encouraged the creation of various federal bills and development of legislation in the European Union.